isomerpages/govtech-gobusiness/_essentialservices/1l-others.md

 9. Selected face-to-face Continuing Education & Training (CET) : a.
 For training of essential roles supporting the national COVID-19 efforts

-10. Pet supplies stores (only online retail allowed, physical shopfront to be closed)
+10. Hairdressers and barbers (for basic haircut services only)

-11. Retail laundry services (only online and delivery services allowed, physical shopfront to be closed) and unmanned laundry services
+11. Pet food and supplies stores

-12. Private buses
+12. Retail laundry services, industrial and unmanned laundry

 13. Testing, inspection and certification centres